-With an initial coin offering (ico) approaching quickly The Economic Space Agency needed help translating the nascent world of digital currency and economics into a corporate identity that reflects the organization's vision and commitment to a new future through finance.
-COMMON walked ESCA through the process of creating a brief and searching the COMMON network for a creative partner with a knack for complexity and leading edge innovation.
+With an initial coin offering (ICO) approaching quickly The Economic Space Agency needed help translating the nascent world of digital currency and economics into a corporate identity that reflected the organization's vision and commitment to a new future through finance.
+COMMON walked ESCA through the process of creating a brief and searching its network for a creative partner with a knack for complexity and leading edge innovation.
 Greenstone, a world-class design shop in Boulder, CO was identified as the ideal partner to work with ESCA.

 Helping our parents stay independent, healthy and socially active is the mission of Envoy America, a leading transportation company that was founded in 2016.
 Because families with aging parents have to make tough choices around driving every day, COMMON paired fellow community member Lumenati productions with Envoy to produce a short film that captured the essence of Envoy along with the sensitivities that go with losing the ability to drive.

 Snap Kitchen, one of the fastest growing companies in the US, partnered with COMMON to reposition the brand and create its first ever ad campaign.
 A "Revolution in Not Cooking," leading consumers to find more productive ways to spend their precious time was conceived and brought to life with messages like "Healthy Eating Sucks.
 So We Fixed It." and made use of hyper-targeted billboards, bike share racks, transit advertising, CRM, digital and social media.

 The Yakima Valley Farm Workers Clinic partnered with COMMON to rearticulate the clinic’s vision, resulting in a new marketing and communications strategy that helped YVFWC create relationships with 76,000 new patients in six months.